aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 ```

-To make it easier to write and consume a dashboard -for example, to avoid escaping inner quotes like  `\"` -,  and to avoid maintaining a single-line string you can use the `Fn::ToJsonString` language extension to specify a JSON object, which is easier to compose and to maintain.
+To make it easier to write and consume a dashboard (for example, to avoid escaping inner quotes like  `\"`), and to avoid maintaining a single-line string you can use the `Fn::ToJsonString` language extension to specify a JSON object, which is easier to compose and to maintain.
 With this language extension, you can specify the structure of CloudWatch dashboard as a JSON object instead, thus simplifying the task.

 `Fn::ToJsonString` allows developers to convert a template block in the form of an object or array into an escaped JSON string.
 This JSON string can then be used as a set of input values to string-type properties for CloudFormation resources.
 This simplifies the code in your template, and enhances its readability.